 SECTION 4.
 REMOVAL FROM OFFICE.
 Any officer elected or appointed by the Board may be removed by a majority vote of Board members whenever in its judgment the best interests of SWAN would be served thereby.

 SECTION 5.
 PRESIDENT.
 The President shall preside at all meetings of the Board.
 The President may request information from any officer or the Board or any employee or independent contractor of SWAN.
 The President shall vote on all matters that come before the Board.
-The President shall have such other powers and duties as are set forth in these By-laws and as he or she may be given from time to time by action of the Board.
+The President shall have such other powers and duties as are set forth in these Bylaws and as he or she may be given from time to time by action of the Board.
 The President shall approve the agenda, which shall be prepared by the Executive Director.

 Except in those instances which the authority to execute is expressly delegated to another officer or agent of SWAN or a different mode of execution is expressly prescribed by the Board or these Bylaws, he/she may execute for SWAN any contracts, deeds, mortgages, or other instruments which the Board has authorized to be executed, and he/she may accomplish such execution either individually or with the Secretary or any other officer or agent thereunto authorized by the Board, according to the requirements of the form of the instrument.